Sheketli/POE-Part-2_OPSC6311-TrueTrack-Finance-App-/README.md

 **Smart budgeting.
 Real results.**

-TrueTrackFinance is a fully offline, privacy-first personal budget tracker for Android, built in Kotlin with Material Design 3.
+TrueTrack Finance is a fully offline, privacy-first personal budget tracker for Android, built in Kotlin with Material Design 3.
 All data is stored exclusively on-device in an encrypted Room (SQLite) database — nothing is ever sent to a server.

 ---